MaicoTimmerman/tex-minutes/README.md

 % Example:
 \title{Breakfast meeting}

 % Sets the date of the minutes.
-Remember not to use `\today`, this will cause
+Remember not to use \today, this will cause
 % the date to be changed on compile.
-If no date is given, `\today` is used and a
+If no date is given, \today is used and a
 % PackageWarning is given.
 \date{<date of the document>}
 % Example